 After stamping we leave Bakonykúti soon, cross a small brook at the border of the village and our path begins to climb back onto the hills.
 Attention!
 This section of the Blue Trail needs experience in the orientation and in the searching of the painted marks!
 The trail will go on hardly visible paths and wheel tracks, changes its direction often among them!
 Don't forget, this is a rarely used military trainig area, the vehicles have made a lot of meandering wheel tracks in different headings!
 I try to write the following section more detailed, but the mentioned tracks can change often.

-We walk around the southern, tussocky bay of the water reservoir on the road, later turn onto its embankment and reach Fehérvércsurgó village in a half an hour.
-We go along its streets following the marks and climb a hill on the northern side of the lake among small weekend houses and gardens.
-Our road reaches a junction of dirt road at the corner of the forest, we turn right here, onto the joining road and after a few steps reach the wooden gate of the Gaja-völgyi Tájcentrum (Nature Conservation Area of Gaja Valley).
+If we continue our hike, we will cross arable fields, the lake is good visible from the wheel tracks.
+Later we reach the outermost houses of Fehérvércsurgó village, and reach the main street of the settlement.
+We cross it, and continue the hike on a dirt road among the houses and gardens.
+We go along this street following the marks and climb a hill on the northern side of the lake among small weekend houses and gardens.
+Our road reaches a junction of dirt roads at the corner of the forest, we turn right here, onto the joining road and after a few steps reach the wooden gate of the Gaja-völgyi Tájcentrum (Nature Conservation Area of Gaja Valley).
 We cross it, walk some steps back to the corner of the forest and turn right onto cart tracks.

-We meet again with the Gaja Stream here, which we saw already a few days ago!
-This stream fills the big water reservoir, as well!
-We enter the park through the gate at the far end of the car park and continue our walk on a wide, gravelled promenade.
-We reach the valley soon, cross the Gaja on a wooden bridge, our promenade runs always in the vicinity of the Gaja.
+This section is the most beautiful on our daily hike, the meandering valley of the Gaja Brook!
 There is a big silence on the bottom of the valley, we can hear only the gurgle sound of the Gaja.
+The well trodden promenade leads beside the brook, but we can take short walks on the branching paths of marks until lookout points.
 Unfortunately we will reach the other end of the valley after a half an hour long walk at the building of Varjúvár (it is an old forest school), and we have to climb out from this nice valley on a steeply rising path.

 We begin the mountaineering behind the building, cross the fence and climb the hill on a meandering path.
 There is a branching path towards a lookout point, it is marked with signs, it is worth taking a short detour and admire the panorama of the valley of Gaja from the hillside!
 After a quarter hour long climb and a few fences we reach the ridge of the hill and the start of the ski slope towards Bodajk village.
 A very beautiful panorama opens from the top of the grassy slope towards the wide Móri-árok (Valley of Mór), the tree-covered side of Vértes Mountains and the village.
 We will continue our hike along the route of the Blue Trail in the Vértes Mountains!
-But first we have to descend on the ski slope into the village, look for the Fenyő Büfé (Fenyő Pub) in the center at the junction of the asphalt roads and stamp into our Blue Trail booklet.
+But first we have to descend on the ski slope into the village, look for the wooden house of the Fenyő Büfé (Fenyő Pub) in the center at the junction of the asphalt roads and stamp into our Blue Trail booklet.
 The box of the stamp is located in the pub beside the door.
-If the pub is closed, we will find another stamp at the railway stop of the village, which lies beside the asphalt access road of the village, on the route of the Blue Trail (Bodajk, Csókakő vasúti megállóhely)!
-With this stamping we finish our long hike through the Bakony Mountains!
+If the pub is closed, we will find another stamp at the railway stop of the village, which lies beside the asphalt access road of the village, on the route of the Blue Trail (Bodajk village, railway crossing)!
+The box of the stamp is equipped onto a wooden post in front of the platform.
+With this stamp we finish our long hike through the Bakony Mountains!
+Attention!